hasnainroopawalla/ScribbleNet/README.md

+# ScribbleNet - Play Store

+Download the App here: Download the Android App form the Play Store: https://play.google.com/store/apps/details?id=doodle.classifier

 # ScribbleNet

-Download the Android App form the Play Store: https://play.google.com/store/apps/details?id=doodle.classifier

 The notebook includes downloading the classes.txt file as well as the entire dataset of 'Quick Draw' images